paymill/paymill-example-php-subscriptions/README.md

   mysqli_close( $this->db );
 }
 ```
-Don't forger that we have initialize the PAYMILL request object in the Base class.
-Each class which will communicate with PAYMILL have to extend the Base class.
+Don't forget that we have initialize the PAYMILL request object in the Base class.
+Each class, which will communicate with PAYMILL, has to extend the Base class.
 That way $this->request is available.

 ```php
 class User extends Base {